AlexGalax/alexgalax.com/readme.md

 }
 ```

 Every user has a list of `conversations`, witch contains a list of `dialogs` and a `summary` of that conversation.
-Each `dialog` is a set of a `prompt` and the ai generated `completion`. `choice` contains the unformatted answer of the ai and state is either `true` if the completion could be parsed.
+Each `dialog` is a set of a `prompt` and the ai generated `completion`. `choice` contains the unformatted answer of the ai and `state` is `true`, if the completion could be parsed.

 ## Greetings, human!

-Everytime a user loads the page, a database lookup is made, to check if there is a previous conversation without a summary of that conversation.
+Everytime a user loads the page, a database lookup is made, to check if there is a previous conversation without a summary.
 If this is the case, a request to openai is made, to get a summary of that conversation, and it's stored in the database.

 Now it's time to get a greeting.
-First thing that is added, is the text in `ai_bot_description.txt`.
+First thing that is added, is the text from `OPEN_AI_DESC_FILE`.
 Second thing is the summary of the previous conversation, if there is one.

 ## Let's talk

 Now everytime the user talks to the bot, a database lookup is made to see, if there is an ongoing conversation (last one without a summary).
-This conversation dialogs are formatted, appended to `ai_bot_description.txt` and send to openai to get a completion.
+This conversation dialogs are formatted, appended to `OPEN_AI_DESC_FILE` and send to openai to get a completion.
 This completion is stored as a new dialog in the current conversation.

 That's a lot of text send to get a completion, but this way the bot not only "knows" the history of the current conversation, but also "remembers" the summary of last one.